andresvillsencha/naturallanguage/README.md

 To create your web server (inside the server folder):
 - npm init -y
 - npm install express cors dotenv body-parser openai

+When you have everything up and ready, be sure to run sencha app watch, and test on your web browser of choice:
+- sencha app watch

+your file structure should look something like this: app/ build/ ext/ ** resources/ server/ app.js app.json bootstrap.css ** bootstrap.js **
+bootstrap.json **
+bootstrap.jsonp **
+build.xml
+index.html
+workspace.json

+** Files missing will be added once you create your own application with sencha command

+The server .env file requires your OpenAI key.